jarviscanada/jarvis_data_eng_derek/core_java/twitter/README.md

 # TwitterCLI App

 ## Introduction
 TwitterCLI App aims to post, search, and delete Twitter posts by Twitter REST API.
-By completing this app, I get familiar with REST API, Twitter API, HTTP Client, JSON serializer/deserializer, JUnit & Mockito(testing) libraries, DTO, DAO, CRUD, MVC design patterns, and Spring Ioc.
+By completing this app, I get familiar with REST API, Twitter API, HTTP Client, JSON serializer/deserializer, JUnit & Mockito(testing) libraries, DTO, DAO, CRUD, MVC design patterns, and Spring Ioc, etc.

 This app is similar to Linux command `egrep -r {regex} {rootPath} > {outFile}`.Java I/O and Lambda will be used in this app.
 The app also takes above three arguments: regex, rootPath, outFile.
 + regex: a special text string for describing a search pattern